centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/secure-your-map-platform.md

 - A key file, referred to as *key.key*.
 - A certificate file, referred to as *certificate.crt*.

-Access the Centreon MAP server through SSH.

-Create a PKCS12 file with the following command line:
+1. Access the Centreon MAP server through SSH and create a PKCS12 file with the following command line:

 ```shell
 openssl pkcs12 -inkey key.key -in certificate.crt -export -out keys.pkcs12
 ```

-Then, import this file into a new keystore (a Java repository of security certificates):
+2. Import this file into a new keystore (a Java repository of security certificates):

 <Tabs groupId="sync">
 <TabItem value="MAP" label="MAP">